-The Radboud Oral Motor Inventory for Parkinson's disease (ROMP) is a self-evaluation tool to evaluate perceived problems with speech, swallowing and saliva control in patients with PD or atypical Parkinsonism.
+The Radbound Oral Motor Inventory for Parkinson's disease (ROMP) is a self-evaluation tool to evaluate perceived problems with speech, swallowing and saliva control in patients with PD or atypical Parkinsonism.
 This can be used to identify initial concerns or monitor any changes.
 Share your results with your physician and health care team to help facilitate support in the areas identified as troublesome.
-You can complete the ROMP every 6 months to a year, or anytime you think you have experienced changes in drooling, communication or swallowing.
+You can complete the ROMP every 6 months to a year, or anytime you think you have experienced changes in communication or swallow abilities.
 We recommend keeping previously completed copies for comparison.
-Please refer to your responses on the ROMP Questionnaire to help increase your awareness of any difficulties with communication and speech (see Appendix A).
+You can find the ROMP questionnaire in Appendix A (reprinted with permission).

-Communication and swallow difficulties can occur at any phase of Parkinson's disease (PD) and may even be early symptoms.
+Communication and swallow difficulties can occur at any phase of Parkinson's disease (PD) can be early symptoms, prior to diagnosis.

 Our ability to communicate allows us to express our emotions, socialize, work, and at a very basic level; have our wants and needs met.
 Wants and needs include expressions such as "I'm hungry, I'm tired, I need the doctor, I have pain, I love you."
-As many as 90% of PwPs world-wide have disordered communication.
+As many as 89% of PwP world-wide have disordered communication.
 Oftentimes PwP indicate that they cannot be heard or that they have a hard time speaking over crowd noise.
 Family members or a partner may complain that the PwP is not speaking loud enough.
 This can lead to frustration during communication interaction.
 The difficulties that PwP have with vocal loudness have been well studied.
 Low vocal loudness level means that the vocal output is softer than normal (see Appendix B - LSVT® Vocal Loudness Picture).

-The term used to describe difficulty with communication in PD is hypokinetic dysarthria.
+The diagnostic term used to describe difficulty with communication in PD is hypokinetic dysarthria.
 Dysarthria is a collective term used to refer to the impaired production of speech due to disturbances in the muscular control of the voice and speech mechanism.
 Hypokinetic means reduced movement.
 Therefore, hypokinetic dysarthria is reduced movement of the muscles used for voice and speech production.
 The structure that produces voice and speech, and allows for safe swallowing, is not broken in PwP.
 The message from the brain has been altered due to the breakdown in the motor cortex.
 When the message to the system is strong enough and "big" enough, the structure will respond in a more functional way.